Published

 This distinction matters more than most beginners realize, because the type of gold you’re looking at tells you how far it traveled — and that tells you how close you might be to the motherlode.

-Hard rock gold (also called lode gold) is gold still embedded in its original rock source.
+Lode gold (also called hard rock gold) is gold still embedded in its original rock source.
 It’s jagged, sharp, sometimes crystalline, and often has quartz or other host rock still attached.
-Most hard rock gold is extremely fine — 100 to 400 mesh, meaning you’d need a microscope to see individual grains.
+Most lode gold is extremely fine — 100 to 400 mesh, meaning you’d need a microscope to see individual grains.
 This is the gold that commercial mining operations blast and crush out of mountains.

-Placer gold is hard rock gold that’s been weathered free and transported by water.
+Placer gold is lode gold that’s been weathered free and transported by water.
 The farther it travels from its source, the more its appearance changes:

 | Distance from Source | Shape | Surface | What It Tells You |